 Brethren in Christ, Baptists in this land: Is not this what we need?
-Not to love other apostle insists, it is high time to awake.
-But is Christians less but Baptists more; not to be it not strange, that Christians, those who have less liberal to others but more fervent in spirit already awoke from sleep, arisen from the dead, to our own.
-Much will be done towards promoting such a denominational spirit among us be addressed in such language.
-But so it is, by a general awakening to the necessity for it, for these are the words of an inspired apostle, and by each one who is convinced of that necessity, labouring to cultivate within the I think, will venture to say, that they are less circle of his own influence the tone of feeling applicable to christians of the present day. which he feels should prevail.
-Let us aim to do it in our own hearts, our families, Sabbath "have passed out of death into life," who "have Schools, Bible Classes, social gatherings, been delivered out of the power of darkness, Churches and Associations.
-Let it be no longer and translated into the kingdom of the son of said that any minister among us may be listened God's love," " called out of darkness into marto for years without a word being heard from his lips indicative of his distinctive principles, spiritual sleep, and have to be addressed in such that any of our Sabbath School libraries might language.
-It is surprising, that those, who have be read without a suspicion that Baptists had been convinced of sin-the evil, the malignity, selected and paid for them, that any of our the deformity of sin, and have had the least churches manifest interest only in what chiefly glimpse of the beauty of boliness, should ever belong to their separate welfare or stand in again be ensuared by the former, and fall asleep rivalry towards each other.
-Let there be no in reference to the latter, be ensuared by the uncertain sound from our lips, pulpit, or press; sin, and lose their relish for the holiness.
-It is none standing aloof, none indifferent, but a warm, deep, zealous all-pervading denomina- manitestation of their Saviour and their to men's consciences and hearts in spite of any very justly, if not wisely, animadverts on the dogged obstinacy.
-It is indeed amazing, that opposing influence.
-We have so often seen them current error of calling Calvary a mount.
-But these, who have had the slightest glimpse of the open their own path, and push their solitary the preacher, whose discourse on Ebal and glory to be revealed, should ever again be way into the very centre of hostile influence, Gerizim gave occasion for the article which ap- dazzled, overcome by the glare of this world, and win trophies of victory in the most dis- peared in the columns of the Visitor, and which and act almost as if they expected to live here couraging conflicts, that we have too generally article has called out the criticism in this week's forever.
+Not to love other Christians less but Baptists more; not to be it not strange, that Christians, those who have less liberal to others but more fervent in spirit already awoke from sleep, arisen from the dead, to our own.
+Much will be done towards pro- and recieved light from Christ should have to moting such a denominational spirit among us be addressed in such language.
+But so it is, by a general awakening to the necessity for it, for these are the words of an inspired apostle, and by each one who is convinced of that and they are addressed to christians; and few necessity, labouring to cultivate within the I think, will venture to say, that they are less circle of his own influence the tone of feeling applicable to christians of the present day. which he feels should prevail.
+Let us aim to do it in our own hearts, our families, Sabbath Schools, Bible Classes, social gatherings, Churches and Associations.
+Let it be no longer said that any minister among us may be listened God's love," " called out of darkness into marto for years without a word being heard from his lips indicative of his distinctive principles, that any of our Sabbath School libraries might language.
+It is surprising, that those, who have be read without a suspicion that Baptists had been convinced of sin-the evil, the malignity, selected and paid for them, that any of our churches manifest interest only in what chiefly glimpse of the beauty of boliness, should ever belong to their separate welfare or stand in uncertain sound from our lips, pulpit, or press; none standing aloof, none indifferent, but a